nowane/Asteroids/README.md

 > The instructions button (which is a modal) clearly states how the game is meant to be played, and what is to be expected

 - Categories shown after instructions.
-> If the chooses to have a more difficult gaming experience, they can choose not to look at the categories and make it harder for themselves.
+> If the user chooses to have a more difficult gaming experience, they can choose not to look at the categories and make it harder for themselves.

 - A lot of words!
 > Per category there are 30 words at the moment, so 120 words in total.
-This gives the game a lot of replayability and helps prociging a good user experience.
+This gives the game a lot of replayability and helps providing a good user experience.

 - Wrong guesses displayed.
 > So that users can easily see how many guesses they have got left.